hms-dbmi/hail-workshop-2019/README.md

 sh Anaconda3-2019.03-MacOSX-x86_64.sh

 # Follow the instructions
-# For the question “Do you wish the installer to initialize Anaconda3 by running conda init?”
-We recommend “yes”.
+# For the question "Do you wish the installer to initialize Anaconda3 by running conda init?"
+We recommend "yes".

 rm Anaconda3-2019.03-MacOSX-x86_64.sh

+# Java 1.8 JDK has to be installed at this point: https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html (You need to create an account)

+java -version

+source ~/.bash_profile

 # Hail environment with Python 3.7 and Jupyter Lab